We will take a closer look at a few financial services through this guide and how single mothers will greatly benefit from them.

 Miami Rescue Mission Clinic

-Operated on the voluntary efforts of a consortium of physicians, nurses, and other health professionals.
+They work with physicians, nurses, and other health professionals’ voluntary efforts.
 The Miami Rescue Mission Clinic offers free health care to the Miami-Dade community’s vulnerable residents, with robust support and approval from homeless residents as well.
-At (305) 572-2026, contact the facility or view them at http://www.caringplaceclinic.org.
+At (305) 572-2026, contact the facility or view them on their webpage.

 Legal Assistance